Cleaning Guides

 • Tried to clean the mould off the walls, but it still keeps coming back…

 Then read along!
-In this post, we’ll show you how to treat mould on walls and wallpapers, and give you a couple of helpful mould prevention tips to make sure it never comes back.
+In this post, we’ll show you how to treat mould on walls and wallpapers and give you a couple of helpful prevention tips to make sure the fungi never comes back.

 You might be thinking that seeing the actual mould is in itself a sign enough, however, there are other alerts to look out for.
 These appear even before the mould and are far less apparent: